 How to Insert a Check Mark in PowerPoint

-Check marks are very popular not only in presentations but in reports.
+Check marks are prevalent not only in presentations but in reports.
 A check mark can be used to denote the completion of a project or task.
-It can also be used as a confirmation of participation in an event or meeting.
+It can also be used to confirm participation in an event or meeting.

 Inserting a check mark in PowerPoint is very easy using the Symbol feature.
 Here we will see how to insert a simple check mark character in a presentation slide.
 This technique can also be used in other documents such as Word.

-Inserting a Check Mark in PowerPoint in Two Steps
+How to Insert a Check Mark in PowerPoint (2 Steps)

-The first thing to do is to open the presentation where you want to insert the check mark.
+The first thing to do to insert a check mark in PowerPoint is to open the presentation where you want to insert the check mark, or a blank presentation.

 Start adding a new text shape, or if you already have a text and want to prepend or append the check mark to the existing text placeholder, then select it and put the cursor inside.

-Then, go to Insert tab and look for Symbol icon (at the right of the ribbon).
+Then, go to the Insert tab and look for the Symbol icon (at the right of the ribbon).
 Click on it to open the Symbol dialog box.